 A good sponsor is someone who is willing to help you through the entire sign-up process.
 They should be available to answer any and all questions you have.
 See if there is already a retailer close to you that you could team up with.
 The great thing about having your sponsor close to you is that you can meet up in person to discuss things, swap products, and even talk strategy.

 Please make this your highest priority when signing up.
 Once you pick your sponsor, you are not able to change except on a rare occasion.
 The only way to switch your sponsor before becoming a retailer is if you drop out of the queue, wait several months, and then sign back up under a new sponsor.
+I will tell you from experience to NOT choose to be apart of Team Unicorn Wranglers.
+They only support those that make cruise qualifying ALL the time.
+If you aren’t making the big bucks then you won’t even get your posts in their Facebook group approved!
+I love my sponsor, but HATED my upline.

 There are so many different types of resources when it comes to being a LuLaRoe Fashion Retailer.
 What groups to join on Facebook.
 What graphics to use and where to find them.
 How to set up your social media accounts.
 The list goes on and on.
 These resources are in no particular order.